-The current members of our Audit Committee are Dr. Goldstein and Messrs.
-Fong (Chairman) and Guiheen.
-Additionally, Mr. Richman served as chairman of the Audit Committee until March 31, 2020.
-The Board plans to appoint Ms. Desmki to the Audit Committee subject to Ms. Demski being elected as a director at the Annual Meeting.
+The current members of our Audit Committee are Ms. Demski (Chairwoman) and Messrs.
+Fong and Guiheen.
 The composition and responsibilities of the Audit Committee, as reflected in its charter, are intended to be in accordance with applicable rules of the SEC for corporate audit committees and listing requirements of Nasdaq.
 Our Board has determined that each Audit Committee member meets the definition of an independent director as defined by the applicable Nasdaq listing standards and the additional independence criteria for members of audit committees specified in the Nasdaq listing standards and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Our Board has determined that Dr. Goldstein qualifies as an "audit committee financial expert," as such term is defined by SEC rules.
-If Ms. Demski is elected to the Board and appointed to the Audit Committee, the Board has determined that Ms. Demski will be an independent director as defined by the applicable Nasdaq listing standards and the additional independence criteria for members of audit committees specified in the Nasdaq listing standards and Rule 10A-3 of the Exchange Act, and will qualify as an "audit committee financial expert."
+Our Board has determined that Ms. Demski qualifies as an "audit committee financial expert," as such term is defined by SEC rules.

 The Audit Committee was established in accordance with section 3(a)(58)(A) of the Exchange Act.
-The primary functions of the Audit Committee are to: (i) review the financial reports and other financial information prepared by the Company for submission to any governmental or regulatory body or the public and monitor the integrity of such financial reports; (ii) review the Company's systems of internal controls established for finance, accounting, legal compliance and ethics; (iii) review the Company's accounting and financial reporting processes generally and the audits of the financial statements of the Company; (iv) monitor compliance with legal regulatory requirements; (v) monitor the independence and performance of the Company's independent registered public accounting firm, and (vi) provide effective communication between the Board, senior and financial management and the Company's independent registered public accounting firm.
+The primary functions of the Audit Committee are to: (i) review the financial reports and other financial information prepared by the Company for submission to any governmental or regulatory body or the public and monitor the integrity of such financial reports; (ii) review the Company's systems of internal controls established for finance, accounting, legal compliance and ethics; (iii) review the Company's accounting and financial reporting processes generally and the audits of the financial statements of the Company; (iv) monitor compliance with legal regulatory requirements; (v) monitor the independence and performance of the Company's independent registered public accounting firm; and (vi) provide effective communication between the Board, senior and financial management and the Company's independent registered public accounting firm.
 The Audit Committee meets regularly with our independent registered public accounting firm without management present, and from time to time with management in separate private sessions, to discuss any matters that the Audit Committee or these individuals believe should be discussed privately with the Audit Committee, including any significant issues or disagreements that may arise concerning our accounting practices or financial statements.
 In addition, the Audit Committee assists the Board in its oversight role by receiving periodic reports regarding our risk and control environment.

 The Audit Committee is also responsible for addressing matters of accounting policy with our independent registered public accounting firm.
 In discharging its role, the Audit Committee is empowered to investigate any matter within the scope of its responsibilities with full access to all of our books, records, facilities and personnel.
 The Audit Committee also has the power to retain special legal, accounting and other advisors as it deems necessary to carry out its duties.
-In 2019, the Audit Committee retained the services of BDO USA, LLP, as a Sarbanes-Oxley advisor, to assist with the Company's internal controls related to the Company's compliance with Sarbanes Oxley Section 404A and 404B and the audit of the Company's internal control over financial reporting by CohnReznick, LLP, the Company's independent registered public accounting firm, in connection with the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+In 2020, the Audit Committee retained the services of BDO USA, LLP, as a Sarbanes-Oxley advisor, to assist with the Company's internal controls related to the Company's compliance with Sarbanes Oxley Section 404A.

-The Audit Committee held four meetings during the year ended December 31, 2019.
+The Audit Committee held four meetings during the year ended December 31, 2020.
 A copy of the Audit Committee's charter is posted on our website at www.admabiologics.com.